In this article we are going to discuss the revenue streams of an indoor soccer facility.

 This facility has succeeded to raise the income percentage of its shop operation to 30% of the total, by putting the shop at the very entrance of the club.
 Infact, when you enter the club you actually enter the shop, a real call-to-action for most clients.
 Many brands have, in recent years, completely reverser their shop’s layout to increase merchandising sales.
 Hard Rock Cafè is an example.

 Last but not least, the memberships.
-This is a dream-income for the 5-a-side operators.
+This is a dream income for the soccer operators.
 Nobody, except, again, the Nike Futbolclub in Rome, Italy has ever succeed to ask a membership fee that gives free access to soccer, and discount on the bar and shop.

 We will analyze this business model in our next article.